-Housing economists expect mortgage rates to rise over the next six months, but not by a lot.
-Rates almost certainly will remain low by historical standards, so people who shop successfully for a mortgage this year can count themselves as winners.
-For perspective, consider that the 30-year fixed averaged 6.74 percent 10 years ago, in June 2007.
+Nevertheless, rates likely will remain low by historical standards, so people who shop wisely for a mortgage this year can count themselves as winners.
+Remember, the 30-year fixed averaged 6.74 percent six months before the Great Recession began.

-Homeowners with adjustable-rate mortgages, or ARMs, might end up with bigger house payments when the next rate adjustment rolls around.
-ARMs are tied to indexes that are sensitive to Federal Reserve rate moves.
+Homeowners with adjustable-rate mortgages, known as ARMs, could end up with bigger payments when the next rate adjustment rolls around.
+ARMs are tied to indexes that are sensitive to Fed rate moves.

 Rates on home equity lines of credit, or HELOCs, will rise a quarter of a percentage point.
-Expect it to hit your wallet within 30 days, or by the second billing statement after the Fed’s hike.
-Virtually all HELOCs are linked to the prime rate.
-The Fed’s action immediately raises the prime rate by one-quarter of a percentage point, to 4.25 percent.
+Expect it to hit your wallet within 30 days, or by the second billing statement after the Fed’s rate hike.
+Virtually all HELOCs are linked to the prime rate, which is currently 5.25 percent.
+A Fed rate his will immediately raise the prime rate by one-quarter of a percentage point.

-Many variable-rate credit cards are tied to movement in the prime rate, which is tied to the Fed’s federal funds rate.
-So, yes, when that goes up, your credit card’s annual percentage rate is likely to rise as well.
+Many variable-rate credit cards are tied to movement in the prime rate, which is tied to the federal funds rate.
+When that goes up, your credit card’s annual percentage rate is likely to rise as well.